About hunting on State forests

 Authorised recreational hunting is permitted in some State forests.
 Authorised hunting in State forests is regulated by the NSW Department of Primary Industries.

-Widespread forest closures are in place due to fires.
 Forest closures override all permits for hunting.
 Hunting is not permitted in closed forests even with a permit.
 Check closures here.

 A risk assessment has been completed and is regularly reviewed to ensure hunting is managed safely.
 You can download the risk assessment here.